-At Red Hawk, we utilize the Eagala Model as our framework for all Equine-Assisted Psychotherapy.
+At Red Hawk Academy for Girls, we utilize the Eagala Model as our framework for all Equine-Assisted Psychotherapy.
 Eagala is a distinct experience-based framework designed to empower young women to analyze their situations, make connections, and find their own solutions through personal and physical experiences.

 Eagala clients have reported that they have been able to change and grow more effectively and quickly than through traditional approaches.
 It is possible that Equine-Assisted Psychotherapy can reach clients where traditional therapy cannot.
 This is a powerful and effective approach that has lasting impact on young people, families and groups.
 At Red Hawk, we believe in the Eagala Model so much, that we use it as an essential component of our staff training.